metamn/log-lolla-pro-dev/README.txt

-=== Log Lolla ===
+=== Log Lolla Pro ===
 Contributors: The More Themes Baby team
 Requires at least: WordPress 4.7
 Tested up to: WordPress 4.9.4
-Version: 1.0.1
+Version: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: one-column

 == Description ==

-Log Lolla is a classic blog theme with brutalist design.

-It brings back the joy of blogging and is meant to create knowledge from news.

-It supports all default post formats—aside, gallery, link, image, quote, status, video, chat, audio—to let you freely add content.
-Whatever content you want.

-Log Lolla aims to be the single destination, the hub of all content you publish on the web.
-Instead of scattering your thoughts, inspiration, fun, things to learn, status updates—you name it—on third party networks like Twitter, Tumblr, Instagram—you can collect them into a single space and distribute anywhere.
+Log Lolla Pro is the advanced version of the Log Lolla theme.

-For more information about Log Lolla please go to https://morethemes.baby/themes/log-lolla
+For more information about Log Lolla please go to https://morethemes.baby/themes/log-lolla-pro

 == Installation ==